Jay-Idrees/UPenn-CyberSecurity-Cloud-Computing/Readme.md

 **10.** Create **Security group rule-Allow IP** to allow SSH connection to my current IP address.
 I can get my current IP from the [whatsmyi.org](whatsmyip.org).
 This is done by selecting `inbound security rule`.
 Paste the ip under source IP addresses.
 Call this rule **SSH**.
 Note that the port is asigned to `22` Here I am configuring that all IPs should be blocked as previously configured, but this particular IP xx.xx.xx.xx should be allowed to connect to the VNet via the port 22.

-11. Then afer saving, test it with git bash `ssh admin-username@VM-public-IP`, `sudo -l` to check that your admin has sudo access without requiring password.
+11. **Establish SSH Connection with Jump-Box-Provisioner VM** Then afer saving, test it with git bash `ssh admin-username@VM-public-IP`, `sudo -l` to check that your admin has sudo access without requiring password.
 This is allowing my laptop's ip to connect with the Jump-Box

 12. **Now I have 3 VMs one is Jump-Box-Provisioner, others are Web-1 and Web-2 and I have setup SSH on my laptop and added security rules to allow me to connect to the Jump-Box using my specific ip address**

-13. Now I am connected to Jump-Box-Provisioner via SSH-So far it does not have provisioner function- and everyting below will happen in the Jump-Box-Provisioner which right now is just a VM.
-I am going to download a container called Ansible which itself will act as a provisioner and will control other containers.
-I am now Configuring the Jump-Box-Provisioner so I can install and run Docker which is a requirement for installing any container.
+13. Now I am connected to Jump-Box-Provisioner via SSH-So far it does not have any provisioner function- and everyting below will happen in the Jump-Box-Provisioner which right now is just a VM.
+I first have to install docker in this VM which will let me install containers.
+Then I am going to download a container called Ansible which itself will act as a provisioner and will control other containers.
 Note that right now I am going to install it manually, but later I will use the YAML files to install programs and containers.
-Because after Ansible provisioner is up and running it can read YAML files and that is how it automates the process of installing new programs and containers-By reading YAML files.
-As I do not have ansible installed yet so I have to do this manually the first time.
+Because after Ansible provisioner is up and running it can read YAML files and that is how it automates the process of installing new programs and containers-By reading YAML files- where we can assign tasks including installing a particular container.
+As I do not have ansible installed yet so for the first time I have to do this manually.
 Note that if I do not want to use `sudo` every time I can switch to root with `sudo su`
 - Run `sudo apt update` then
 - `sudo apt install docker.io`
 - `sudo systemctl status docker` to check that docker is running before I can download containers